mjrusso/mountain/README.md

 [[#include the-end.fountain]]
 ```

-This file probably looks like a lot like how most Fountain screenplays start,
+This file probably looks similar to how most Fountain screenplays start out,
 with the exception of the two notes that begin with `#include`.

-Here, `#include` is a **directive** that points to another file that should be
+Here, `#include` is a directive that points to another file that should be
 included in its place.

 _intro.fountain_: